 Coping With Nervousness Before Unavoidable Social Situations

-There are two types of situations that a person may be nervous about ahead of time.
+There are two types of situations that someone may be nervous about ahead of time.
 One is when the event is essentially unavoidable or non-optional.
-The other is when there's some kind of scary optional action they can perform or not.
-The two situations require different approaches to handling the anxiety they bring up.
+The other is when there's some kind of scary optional action they can choose to perform or not.
+They require different approaches to handling the anxiety they bring up.

 When an event is unavoidable it means it's coming at a set time in the future.
-In theory you could back out, but doing so would be very impractical.
-Examples would be class presentations, job interviews, dates, work parties, or social situations where you won't know many people and will have to mingle.
-You tend to feel at least a little nervous as soon as you know when it's happening for sure.
-Although the feelings of anxiety ebb and flow as the countdown ticks away, the butterflies do generally tend to build up more and more as the moment of truth gets closer.
+In theory you could back out, but doing so is often very impractical and not a realistic option.
+Examples would be class presentations, job interviews, dates, or parties.
+You tend to start feeling at least a little nervous as soon as the time and place is finalized.
+Then, although the feelings of anxiety ebb and flow as the countdown ticks away, the butterflies tend to build up more and more as the moment of truth gets closer.
+It can suck to be consumed by nerves for days ahead of time.

 The event is inevitable, so your main goal should be to reduce the feelings of anxiety as much as you can.
-Here are some tips on how to do that.
+I'll give some tips specifically about this kind of situation.
+This article has some more general advice on handling anxiety, and may help as well.

 You probably won't get rid of all your nervousness

 There are things you can do which may take the edge off, but you probably can't eliminate all of your anticipatory anxiety.
-This is especially true if it's your first time doing something, or there's something unique about this one situation.
-To a degree you may just have to feel the nervous feelings and push forward anyways.
-Of course, while you don't have a ton of options in the short term, in the long run you may be able to do that thing often enough that it doesn't bother you much any more.
+This is especially true if it's going to be your first time in a situation, or there's something unique about it.
+To a degree you just have to feel the nervous feelings and push forward anyway.
+Of course, while you don't have a ton of options for feeling better in the short term, in the long run you may be able to do that thing often enough that it doesn't bother you much anymore.

 Challenge your more irrational worries about the event